run-ai/docs/docs/Researcher/cli-reference/runai-submit-mpi.md

 #### --interactive
 >  Mark this Job as Interactive.
 Interactive Jobs are not terminated automatically by the system.

-#### --template string
->  Provide the name of a template.
-A template can provide default and mandatory values.

 #### --job-name-prefix string
 > The prefix to use to automatically generate a Job name with an incremental index.
 When a Job name is omitted Run:ai will generate a Job name.
 The optional `--job-name-prefix flag` creates Job names with the provided prefix.